 The city fit snugly in its nook, as colorful and lively as the forest rooted around it.
 The buildings were covered in the moss and vines of hundreds of years of growth, spotted with bright flowers.
 The city streets, more forest floor than paved road, were so far below where the little group stood that the few oanai walking them looked like insects.
 Melodies drifted up to them from the streets below, calling them down.

-“Try not to listen,” Leihlani said, leading them around the crater toward a stone staircase that led down into the city.
+“Try not to listen,” Leihlani said, leading them around the crater toward a stone staircase leading down into the city.
 As far as any of them could tell, it was the only accessible entrance.
 It was also, they noticed with dread, oanai-sized.
 Each step would be a jump for them.

 “I’ll wait for you all at the bottom,” Drys said, shooting the orinians an unsympathetic smile before spreading their wings and taking off.

 Maebhe eyed the statue as they passed.
 There was something soothing about it.
-It made Home feel safe.

 When they reached the forest floor, Drys rejoined them.
 “Orinians in Home,” they said, a smile in their eyes, “It must be the end times.
-You’re all so terrified of these woods, I would have thought it would have to uproot and come to you before any of you saw the inside of it.”
+You’re all so terrified of these woods, I would have thought it’d have to uproot and come to you before any of you saw the inside of it.”

 “Don’t tease.
 I’m sure it took courage to come here, with the stories the outside world tells,” Leihlani said.
-“Will you go tell Mani and Apa we’re coming to see them?”
+“Will you go ahead tell Mani and Apa we’re coming to see them?”

 “Are they your parents?” Íde asked.
 “Mani and Apa?”